-\square 2) Mount the wing to the fuselage.
-Using a couple of pieces of masking tape, place them on the bottom side of the wing 2.5" to 3" back from the leading edge, at the fuselage sides.
+$\square$ 2) Mount the wing to the fuselage.
+Using a couple of pieces of masking tape, place them on the top side of the wing 75 mm back from the leading edge of the wing at the wing root.

-□ 3) Place your fingers on the masking tape and carefully lift the plane.
+□ 3) Turn the airplane upside down.
+Place your fingers on the masking tape and carefully lift the plane .